 The Sharia Youth Gathering is an umbrella movement of social service, cultural, sports, and scouting organizations that is effectively controlled by Kataib Hezbollah through a cadre of linked commanders.

 Type of movement: Youth organization.
 Nonkinetic, mainly legal activities such as cultural events and peaceful protests to promote muqawama (resistance) causes, provision of social services and offering education courses for example teaching the English language.

 TSS announced its existence on November 7, 2020, in Baghdad.
 Its Facebook account describes the group’s mission as “preparing the Iraqi youth to lead the Iraqi society.”

 Propagating political Islam is an important objective of TSS, as described by Amir al-Musawai, the group's spokesperson.

 TSS is rapidly expanding its presence in southern Shia-populated provinces, probably to recruit as many Shia youths as possible.

-Chain of Command:
+Chain of command:

-None known at the present time,
+None known at present.

-TSS operates its own YouTube channel, Telegram channel and Facebook page.
+TSS operates its own YouTube channel, Telegram channel, and Facebook page.